 Some patients in their mid- to late-20s even get BOTOX or Jeuveau injections (with lower doses) to postpone the development of these lines by limiting the movement of the facial muscles.

 Fillers, on the other hand, are gels that replace volume lost as part of the aging process.
 Think of nasolabial folds or hollows under the eyes.
 What the injectables share in common is that they provide temporary results and require patients to schedule touch-up treatments to maintain the desired appearance.

 The 2 products, which are derived from different strains of the same toxin, work very similarly.
 Both are approved by the FDA, and Jeuveau’s excellent safety profile is similar to that of BOTOX.
 One notable difference is that Jeuveau is approved for use exclusively for cosmetic treatments, while BOTOX has several different uses not related to wrinkle reduction.
 For example, BOTOX is FDA-approved to treat excessive underarm sweating and migraine headaches.

 As you can probably tell, both products can safely and effectively minimize dynamic wrinkles.
 The choice of brand typically comes down to your goals and preferences.
 One anti-wrinkle treatment isn’t better than another, but some patients respond to certain products better than others.
 Having a highly trained and experienced injector perform the treatments ensures you’re comparing apples to apples.
 Our nurse injectors regularly have this discussion with patients at our Portland plastic surgery practice.
 They can also recommend combining fillers with BOTOX or Jeuveau injections to create comprehensive results.

-The best way to know whether Jeuveau is right for you is to contact our Portland practice and request a consultation.
+The best way to know whether Jeuveau is right for you is to request a consultation at MDBeautyLab in Portland.
 Or give us a call at (503) 292-9200 to schedule an appointment.
 We often have specials on injectable treatments, and you can check our website to take advantage of these offers.